-It is a legal requirement that a company shall have an appropriate retained earnings and liquidity position when evaluated relative to the overall business model and risks related to the company's operations.
-Norwegian Accounting Act section 3-4 stipulates that the board has an obligation and responsibility to maintain oversight over this legal requirement.
+It is a legal requirement for a limited liability company to have an equity and liquidity which is adequate in terms of the risk and scope of the company's business at all times.
+The Public Company Limited Liability Act section 3-4 stipulates that the board has an obligation and responsibility to maintain oversight over this legal requirement.
 This is illustrated on the next page.